ibm-cloud-docs/cis/about.md

 ### Origin
 {: #origin-feature}

-Manage the TLS certificates encrypting traffic between your origin server and your users.
+Manage the TLS certificates that encrypt traffic between your origin server and your users.

 ### Rate limiting
 {: #rate-limiting-feature}